Authored by the expert who managed and guided the team behind the France Property Pack

 Is short-term rental demand growing in Paris in 2026?

-The guest demographics driving short-term rental demand in Paris are predominantly international tourists (especially from the US, UK, and Asia), business travelers attending conferences and trade shows, and a smaller segment of digital nomads seeking stays of a few weeks to a few months.
+The guest demographics driving short-term rental demand in Paris are overwhelmingly international leisure tourists (especially from the US, UK, and other European countries), followed by business travelers attending conferences and trade fairs, with a small but growing share of digital nomads booking longer stays of two to four weeks.

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Paris.